-The Supreme Court declined to offer further guidance on Nollan and Dolan until it decided Koontz in the spring of 2013.
-This case arose out of the Orlando area in Florida, where the Petitioner, Mr. Koontz, was denied a permit to build on his commercially zoned property in 1994.115 Mr. Koontz was an entrepreneur with plans to develop the subject property.116 Had he moved quickly when he acquired the land in 1972, he would have had little trouble in procuring the necessary permits.
-But, in 1984, Florida enacted comprehensive environmental reforms that now require a state agency to review development applications to ensure that proposed projects will not result in the loss of wetlands-a problem that the legislature thought pressing because Florida had experienced a significant reduction in wetlands over the past century.117 Thus, when Mr. Koontz sought his permit application, he needed approval from the St. Johns River Management District.118
+The Supreme Court would offer no further guidance on Nollan and Dolan until it decided Koontz in the spring of 2013.
+The case arose out of the Orlando area in Florida, where Petitioner, Coy Koontz, was denied a permit to develop his commercially zoned property in 1994.
+Mr. Koontz was an entrepreneur, with plans to develop the subject property.
+Had he moved quickly on his plans when he acquired the land in 1972, he would have had little trouble in procuring the necessary permits.
+But in 1984 Florida enacted comprehensive environmental reforms that now require a state agency to review development applications to ensure that proposed projects will not result in a loss of wetlands-a problem that the Legislature thought pressing because Florida had experienced a significant reduction of wetlands over the past century.
+Thus, when Mr. Koontz sought his permit application he had to attain approval from the St. Johns River Management District.

-The Management District was concerned that Mr. Koontz's project might adversely affect nearby wetlands, but the record lacked substantial evidence that the project would have any meaningful impact.119 Nonetheless, they pressed Mr. Koontz to make concessions, encouraging him to scale back his plans and insisting that he agree to a requirement that would forever prevent him from developing the remaining portion of his land.120 Reluctantly, Mr. Koontz said he would agree to this condition, but the Management District then insisted on more conditions, which he believed would have rendered his project economically
+The Management District was concerned that Mr. Koontz' project might adversely impact nearby wetlands, but the record lacked substantial evidence that the project would have any meaningful impact.
+Nonetheless, the Management District pressed Mr. Koontz to make concessions, encouraging him to scale back his plans and insisting that he agree to a requirement that would forever prevent him from developing the remaining portion of his land.
+Reluctantly, Mr. Koontz said he would agree to this condition, but the Management District then insisted on additional conditions, which he believed would have rendered his project economically unfeasible.
+Specifically, the Management District made clear that it would only approve his permit if he would agree to an additional condition requiring him to improve off-site public property miles away-a condition that would have required him to expend his own